frogermcs/codebase-dump/Readme.md

 In this example:

 - The workflow is triggered manually with workflow_dispatch.
-- It installs Codebase Dump and generates a .md file named project_dump_for_llm.md, containing the code structure and summary.
+- It installs codebase-dump and generates a .md file named project_dump_for_llm.md, containing the code structure and summary.
 - The generated file is then uploaded as an artifact for easy access and download.